 Located along the banks of the Brazos River on I-35 between Dallas and Austin, Waco offers all this plus terrific shopping, dining, and entertainment; an enticing combination that any traveler would enjoy.

 With the new bridge in place, cowboys on the Chisholm Trail had an alternative to floating their herds down the river, while immigrants had a safe way to cross the mighty Brazos River in their wagons.
-Baylor University moved to the city 20 years later, and Dr Pepper was invented at Morrison's Old Corner Drug Store a few decades thereafter, creating an American brand known the world over and truly putting the city of Waco on the map.
+Baylor University moved to the city 20 years later, and Dr Pepper was invented at Morrison's Old Corner Drug Store in 1885, creating an American brand known the world over that put the city of Waco on the map.

 Today, downtown Waco is the home of Magnolia Market, owned by Chip and Joanna Gaines of HGTV’s Fixer Upper.
 The Market is a family-friendly destination where you can shop for home furnishings, play a game of soccer on the lawn, and try out fabulous food at the collection of food trucks at Magnolia Silos.